ramct/movie-theater/README.md

 # movie-theater

 Springboot version of the movie theater application.
-Developing as API.
+Developed as API.

-in-progress!!
+The theater resource has two endpoints

+GET /theater/shows        => List all available shows POST /theater/reserve     => To Reserve a show